Sushildevelop/Decimal_to_Binary/README.md

 # Decimal_to_Binary
-Conversion of Binary to Decimal
+Conversion of Decimal to Binary number